1Vishal-singh1/CALCULATOR-AWT/README.md

 # CALCULATOR-AWT
-a basic calculator which implements stack and AWT to perform calculations.
+A basic calculator which implements stack and AWT to perform calculations.